Two Real Scalar WIMP Model in the Assisted Freeze-Out Scenario: Introduction

 In this work we study the two real scalar model, both stable gauge singlets, with one of the Higgs portals set to zero.
-In this regime the model becomes a minimal realization of an appealing idea, the so-called assisted freeze-out mechanism \cite{Belanger:2011ww}.
+In this regime the model becomes a minimal realization of an appealing idea, the so-called assisted freeze-out mechanism \cite{Belanger:2011ww} (for a previous similar idea see \cite{Cao:2007fy}).
 The motivation of this approach is that only one of the scalars interacts directly with baryonic matter through its Higgs portal, whereas the other scalar may contribute most to the DM budget.
-In this way, the Higgs coupled scalar may pass the direct detection constraints more easily due to the rescaling of the expected DM direct detection rate by its partial abundance: $\Omega_{coupled}/\Omega_{total}$.
+In this way, the Higgs coupled scalar may evade the direct detection constraints more easily due to the rescaling of the expected DM direct detection rate by its partial abundance: $\Omega_{coupled}/\Omega_{total}$.
 Qualitatively, this framework can be viewed as an approximation of the exchange driven freeze-out \cite{Maity:2019hre}.

 We study the parameter space in detail to identify viable coupling and mass ranges of the assisted freeze-out framework.
 For masses above the Higgs resonance, we find that large couplings $\lambda\gtrsim1$ are required in order to pass both direct detection and relic density constraints, in agreement with \cite{Maity:2019hre}.
 We then further impose theoretical constraints on the resulting parameter space in order to see to what extent the resulting high couplings are consistent with perturbative, scalar potential stability and unitarity constraints.
 We also specifically study the resonance effects for DM masses around 60 GeV, half of the Higgs boson mass, where the real singlet scalar in SHP is not yet ruled out.
-Here, the averaged annihilation cross section is strongly enhanced, and we will show that a precise treatment involving the Narrow Width Approximation (NWA) is necessary in order to get the correct relic abundance of both scalars in this region, even when one of them is not directly coupled to the Higgs.
+Finally, we study the effects of the renormalization group equations on the remaining parameter space after applying theoretical and experimental constraints.

 In the following section, we present the model along with the theoretical constraints.
-In section 3, we present the corresponding Boltzmann equation, approximations to the averaged annihilation cross section and we study the predicted relic abundance in detail, specifically in comparison with the SHP.
-In section 4, we show some scan results inside and outside the resonance region, taking into account the various constraints, and finally give a brief summary and the conclusions in section 5.
+In section 3, we present the corresponding Boltzmann equations, approximations to the averaged annihilation cross section and we study the predicted relic abundance in detail, specifically in comparison with the SHP.
+In section 4, we show some scan results inside and outside the resonance region, taking into account the various constraints including those given by Landau poles of the model.
+Finally, we give a brief summary and the conclusions in section 5.